GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/overview/index.md

 ---
 layout: layouts/doc-post.njk
 title: What is the Privacy Sandbox?
-subhead: The Privacy Sandbox is a series of proposals to satisfy third-party use cases without third-party cookies or other tracking mechanisms.
+subhead: The Privacy Sandbox is a series of proposals to satisfy cross-site use cases without third-party cookies or other tracking mechanisms.
 description: "What's in it, how to get involved, and what it's for."
 date: 2021-05-18
 updated: 2021-05-18